start-jsk/jsk_apc/demos/sphand_ros/README.md

 3. Search and install VL53L0X on library manager of Arduino IDE
 4. Upload [test_palm_v8.ino](sphand_driver/arduino/test_palm_v8/test_palm_v8.ino) to Arduino
 5. Check Serial Monitor of Arduino IDE
+   - When you bring your hand close to the board, the printed values should change (`intensity` increases and `tof` decreases)

 ### WrPPS Single Board